 influence of situational and cultural factors on OCF practices and emphasize the need for context-sensitive teacher training.
 However, research on OCF in Vietnamese high school settings remains scarce, especially in less-researched regions.

-To address this gap, the present study adopts a qualitative approach to investigate how high school EFL teachers in Pleiku City conceptualize and implement oral corrective feedback in their classrooms.
+To address this gap, the present study adopts a qualitative approach to investigate how high school EFL teachers in Pleiku City CẬP NHẬT conceptualize and implement oral corrective feedback in their classrooms.
 The following section outlines the research design, participants, and data collection procedures used to examine the relationship between perception and practice.

 METHODOLOGY